HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 There is a lot of updated information on our [report from previous years](../2022/accessibility).
 It is useful to track changes over time, and note where change occurs.
 We also wanted to introduce a new section about different sectors and web accessibility.
 Through our analysis we can track CMS's, JavaScript frameworks, and evaluate the average accessibility of different technologies.
 We can also evaluate countries and governments to determine how their accessibility compares and tracks over time.

 Despite ongoing challenges, there has been noticeable improvement in web accessibility.
 The median score for Lighthouse Accessibility audits rose to 84% over the past two years.
-In WCAG 2.2, the 4.1.1 Success criteria was removed. <a hreflang="en" href="https://www.deque.com/blog/wcag-2-2-removes-4-1-1-parsing-and-how-axe-core-is-impacted/?_gl=1*1yzu5tn*_up*MQ..*_ga*MTY0NDE2MjY4LjE3MjY3NTI0NTg.*_ga_C9H6VN9QY1*MTcyNjc1MjQ1Ny4xLjAuMTcyNjc1MjQ1Ny4wLjAuMA..">Deque therefore removed duplicate-id and duplicate-id-active from axe</a>, and so this was no longer included in our scan.
+In WCAG 2.2, the 4.1.1 Success criteria was removed. <a hreflang="en" href="https://www.deque.com/blog/wcag-2-2-removes-4-1-1-parsing-and-how-axe-core-is-impacted/?_gl=1*1yzu5tn*_up*MQ..*_ga*MTY0NDE2MjY4LjE3MjY3NTI0NTg.*_ga_C9H6VN9QY1*MTcyNjc1MjQ1Ny4xLjAuMTcyNjc1MjQ1Ny4wLjAuMA..">Deque therefore removed <code>duplicate-id</code> and <code>duplicate-id-active</code> audits from axe</a>, and so this was no longer included in our scan.
 These depreciated axe rules impacted millions of sites surveyed in our 2022 report.
 There were also <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/">new Success Criteria added in 2.2</a> added with corresponding tests being <a hreflang="en" href="https://www.deque.com/blog/axe-core-4-5-first-wcag-2-2-support-and-more/">added to axe-core</a>.

 Accessibility scores are an important tool, but people familiar with <a hreflang="en" href="https://en.wikipedia.org/wiki/Goodhart%27s_law">Goodhart's Law</a> will know the danger of a measure becoming a target.
 We must also acknowledge that automated tests <a hreflang="en" href="https://www.smashingmagazine.com/2022/11/automated-test-results-improve-accessibility/#automate-it">can only address a portion</a> of the WCAG Success Criteria, and that <a hreflang="en" href="https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score">a perfect score does not guarantee an accessible site</a>.